archittaa/Password-Analyser/README.md

 # Password-Analyser: Details
 Analyser to determine the entropy and strength of the user's password.

-This project uses JavaScript to calculate the entropy of the provided password and further determine it's strength.
+This project uses JavaScript to calculate the entropy of the provided password and to further determine it's strength.

 It also recommends good password practices and warns for the bad ones.